opteron-coin/opteron/INSTALL.md

-Building Astral
+Building opteron
 ================

-See doc/build-*.md for instructions on building the various elements of the Astral Core reference implementation of Astral.
+See doc/build-*.md for instructions on building the various elements of the opteron Core reference implementation of opteron.